DaramolaD/gtext_movies_test_app/README.md

 - **Search Movies**: Users can search for movies by title.
 - **Movie Details**: Users can view detailed information about a selected movie, including its title, plot, ratings, etc.
 - **Bookmark Movies**: Users can bookmark their favorite movies for easy access later.
 - **Responsive Design**: The application is fully responsive and works well on both desktop and mobile devices.
+It also features a user-friendly UI/UX.

 ## Setup and Installation